 Process Monitor is an excellent troubleshooting tool from Windows Sysinternals that displays the files and registry keys that applications access in real-time.
 The results can be saved to a log file, which you can send to an expert for analyzing a problem and troubleshooting it.

-Here is a guide on how to capture registry and file system accesses by applications, and generate a log file using Process Monitor for further analysis.Read more
+This article tells you how to use Process Monitor to capture registry and file system accesses by applications.
+You can also save the events to a log file for further analysis.Read more